-The major water suppliers in the Lower San Gabriel and Los Angeles River watershed include Central Basin MWD, Compton, Long Beach, and Fullerton, in addition to portions of Anaheim and the Municipal Water District of Orange County.
-These suppliers use a combination of imported water, recycled water, and groundwater to serve potable and non-potable demand in their service areas (Figure 4).
+A number of water suppliers exist in the Subregion, consisting over thirty retailers and wholesalers.
+Those that have the largest service areas include Central Basin MWD, Compton, Long Beach, and Fullerton, in addition to portions of Anaheim and the Municipal Water District of Orange County.
+These suppliers use a combination of imported water, recycled water, and groundwater to serve potable and non-potable demand in their service areas.
+A map of wholesale water suppliers is shown in Figure 4, and a map of retail water suppliers is shown in Figure 5.
 Each of these major suppliers has written a comprehensive 2010 Urban Water Management Plan (UWMP) to estimate future water supply demand and availability.
 These data were utilized in the estimation of supplies later in this plan.